-It is the candidate's responsibility to routinely check the State Fire Training website for updates and addendums to open task books.
-When State Fire Training issues an update or addendum to an open task book, that update, or addendum is required for task book completion.
-A candidate should not submit a task book until he or she has completed all requirements and obtained all signatures.
+A candidate should not submit a task book until they have completed all requirements and obtained all signatures.
 State Fire Training will reject and return an incomplete task book.

-Evaluator Responsibilities
+Evaluator

-An evaluator is any individual who verifies that the candidate can satisfactorily execute a job performance requirement.
+An evaluator is any individual who verifies that the candidate can satisfactorily execute a job performance requirement (JPR).